 There are different types of radon testing.
 You can choose to use a short-term test kit, which is usually placed and left for a period of up to 90 days, or a long-term kit, which is designed to measure seasonal fluctuations in radon levels.
 Long-term kits are left in place for 90+ days.
 Real estate transaction radon tests are completed in 48 hours.
 Results are available immediately after the end of the test.

 DIY Vs. Professional Testing

 Most DIY radon test kits consist of a charcoal canister or a similar material, which can pick up and trap small amounts of radon.
 Using lab tests, the amount of radon in a test kit can be determined, and the overall radon levels in your home can be measured.

-While at-home test kits are available and are effective, hiring a professional such as a home inspector will often provide you with better results, as home inspectors can use higher-quality test kits, and place them in areas of your home where elevated radon levels are the most likely to be found.
-At InfoTec, we utilize a state-of-the-art Continuous Radon Monitor or CRM.
+While DIY test kits are available, hiring a professional, such as a home inspector, will often provide you with more accurate results.
+At INFOTEC Home Inspection, we utilize state-of-the-art professional Continuous Radon Monitors or CRMs.
 This type of test does not need to be sent to a lab.
 Instead, results are available to the inspector and the client almost immediately after the test completes.

 Why Are Radon Tests Important?
 Understanding The Benefits

 The biggest benefit of radon testing is peace of mind.
 Radon has no smell, taste, or color, and beyond contributing to the development of lung cancer, radon exposure has no symptoms that can be identified by a doctor.
 That means a radon test is the only way to make sure your home has a safe level of radon.